Endless riots turn Portland into city of 'mayhem'

 Cops vilified and defunded as Oregon city crumbles in wake of protests

 "Mayhem" awaits you in Portland, Oregon, according to a greeting scrawled in white spray paint on a highway sign heading downtown.
-More graffiti, abandoned cars and trash covered encampments litter almost every off-ramp along the way.
+More graffiti, abandoned cars and trash-covered encampments pepper almost every off-ramp along the way.

 "It makes me feel sad for the people who were born and raised here, that their city has become this.
 This is not what Portland is all about," said Daryl Turner, a 30-year veteran of the Portland Police Department and executive director of the Portland Police Association.